Building on our foundation - toward STEM Education

+There are also a variety of cultural reasons why fewer girls receive STEM education.
 Women and girls may not have access to education, computers and the internet.
 Home and family obligations, lack of transportation, low-literacy and cultural norms discourage - if not deny - access.
 Focusing on organizations and schools that specifically support girls education is one way to overcome these barriers.

 We know that educated girls become educated women who have the skills, knowledge and opportunities to improve their lives and their communities.
 Yet this can only happen if the digital divide is bridged first.